PolarisLiu1/PERMA/README.md

 ## 🌟 Overview

-We propose PrefEvolve, a benchmark that shifts from static retrieval to tracking event-driven preference evolution.
+We propose **PrefEvolve**, a benchmark that shifts from static retrieval to tracking **event-driven preference evolution**.
 By testing models through both multiple-choice and interactive tasks, we evaluate persona consistency across temporally ordered, noisy interactions.
 Our findings reveal that while memory systems reduce costs, maintaining a coherent persona across temporal depth and domain shifts remains a major challenge.

 ---